JeffersonLab/jaws/README.md

 ---

 ## Overview
-The JAWS alarm system is composed of three subsystems: _registered-alarms_, _active-alarms_, and _overridden-alarms_.
+The JAWS alarm system is composed primarily of three subsystems: _registered-alarms_, _active-alarms_, and _overridden-alarms_.
 The inventory of all possible alarms is maintained by registering or unregistering alarm definitions on the _registered-alarms_ topic (the master alarm database).
 Alarms are triggered active by producing messages on the _active-alarms_ topic.
 An alarm can be overridden to either suppress or incite the active state by placing a message on the _overridden-alarms_ topic.
 The alarm system is composed of the following services:
 - **Sources**
    - anything authorized to produce messages on the _active-alarms_ topic
       - plugin: [epics2kafka-alarms](https://github.com/JeffersonLab/epics2kafka-alarms)